tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 ---
-title: Use multiple Virtual Machine sizes with instance mix (Preview)
+title: Use multiple Virtual Machine sizes with instance mix
 description: Use multiple Virtual Machine sizes in a scale set using instance mix.
 Optimize deployments using allocation strategies.
 author: brittanyrowe
 ms.author: brittanyrowe